Contact: Scot Attridge, Chief Executive Officer

 Office (360) 642-6300 | email@example.com

-Public Hospital District 3 of Pacific County (known as Ocean Beach Hospital & Medical Clinics) provides both routine and critical health care services to residents from Naselle to Ocean Park.
+Public Hospital District 3 of Pacific County (known as Ocean Beach Hospital and Medical Clinics) provides both routine and critical health-care services to residents from Naselle to Ocean Park.
 Our hospital and clinics ensure continued local access to high-quality health care for rural residents.
 Our mission is to ease the pain and improve the health of residents and visitors in our care.
-We are one of the largest employers in Pacific County, providing family-wage jobs to 180 people.
-More information on Ocean Beach Hospital & Medical Clinics can be found on its website at www.oceanbeachhospital.com.
+We are one of the largest employers in Pacific County, providing family wage jobs to 180 people.
+More information on Ocean Beach Hospital and Medical Clinics can be found on its website at www.oceanbeachhospital.com.